-Under alternatives A and B, there could be cumulative impacts on land use resulting from the campus development on the University of Hawai'i-West O'ahu lands to the west of Honouliuli Gulch and construction of the Honolulu rail line.
+Under alternatives A and B, there could be cumulative impacts on land use resulting from the campus development on the UHWO lands to the west of Honouliuli Gulch and construction of the Honolulu rail line.
 Impacts would largely be associated with developing agricultural lands, which was the historic setting for Honouliuli Internment Camp.
 However, this development could also support increased visitation to the Honouliuli site which would result in greater public understanding about the internment history.